©Photo by Anisa Kazemi

 When it comes to food presentation, the Japanese are experts.
 From super kawaii (cute) character bento boxes to luxurious ¥30,000 sushi courses, it’s safe to say people place great importance on looks.

-But as it turns out, allocating a small portion of our precious time to presenting food in an attractive way comes with surprising benefits.
+But as it turns out, allocating a small portion of our precious time to attractively presenting food comes with surprising benefits.

 Eating is a sensuous experience.
 Before our mouths have tasted a thing, our eyes have already judged it.
-This makes visual appeal just as important as the taste which is why food-styling and food-photography are legitimate occupations.
-Further, during a recently conducted behavioural experiment, diners rated an artistically arranged salad as more delicious – and were prepared to pay more for it.
+This makes visual appeal just as important as taste, which is why food styling and photography are legitimate occupations.
+Further, during a behavioral experiment, diners rated an artistically arranged salad as more delicious—and were prepared to pay more for it.
 See, it’s scientifically proven that food presentation bumps up food taste.

-Lately, there’s been a lot of literature written on clutter; on how a clutter-free home can significantly impact our emotional health, and how an uncluttered kitchen, can help us eat less.
+Lately, there’s been a lot of literature written on clutter, on how a clutter-free home can significantly impact our emotional health and how an uncluttered kitchen can help us eat less—sort of like the Marie Kondo method!
 In the same way, an aesthetically presented meal is both an instant mood enhancer and a diet controller.
 You’re less likely to scoff down a beautifully assembled plate than a piled-up mess.

 Unlike specific art forms, cooking is entirely universal.
 Everyone needs food.
-A meal then, can play storyteller, showcasing the personality, background and culture of its creator.
+A meal, then, can play a storyteller, showcasing the personality, background and culture of its creator.
 Though taste plays a vital role here, so does appearance.
 How a meal is presented says a lot about its origin.
+In Japan, food presentation is often tied to cultural traditions.

 Last but definitely not least, putting time aside for food presentation does not go unnoticed.
 Every parent should be familiar with this.
 Children are much more likely to eat their healthy dinner if it’s assembled in the shape of a cute animal.
 Further, such creativity and effort should not be confined to your picky children or important guests.
 You too, deserve a beautiful plate.

 1. Less is more.
 Always.
 I often feel I’ve overdone it on the food presentation.
-So in my opinion, simple food nicely presented usually looks best.
+So, in my opinion, simple food that is nicely presented usually looks best.

 2. A variety of textures and colors always looks great.

-3. A little green can go a long way: parsley, coriander or dill (fresh or dried) atop savory dishes like soups, meats and salads looks gorgeous.
+3. A little green can go a long way: Parsley, coriander or dill (fresh or dried) atop savory dishes like soups, meats and salads look gorgeous.

 4. I’d like to think I’ve always known this but working in hospitality for a decade has taught me the importance of a clean plate.